Special Leave Policy

 Freedom of information class: How we manage our resources

-Special Leave can be paid or un-paid.
-Special leave is not an entitlement or condition of service but is an option available to managers to provide support to staff in particular situations.
+Special leave can be paid or unpaid and is not an entitlement or condition of service but is an option available to managers to provide support to staff in particular situations.

 • Business Managers – An additional 5 days up to a total of 10 days in any 12 month rolling period.